Parents, I’m sure you’ll agree with this…

 And with so many attention-grabbing digital games and activities, we really can’t blame the kids, can we!

 So what now?
-Put a ban on digital devices for your child work out?
+Put a ban on digital devices for your child?

 Well, we’re pretty sure that may backfire!
 In fact, all that does is increases the rebellious behaviour in your child, and hence, they will specifically not do exactly what you ask of them.